pwhb/parthenon/kindness-saga/extra/prompts.md

 this is the first novel's outline. you'll see each chapter has two titles; mundane one and the greek myth inspired one in the quotes. like the ceiling fan and tartarus.

 ---

+Camus isn't a philosopher I personally like.
+I find his philosphy coming from a privileged background and diluted. not that I'm saying his work isn't accurate.
+I just find other philosophers more precise.
+I was watching Chomsky-Foucault Debate and suddenly realized my protagonist mirrors Foucault a lot.
+Not just the critique but psychiatry screams Foucault more than other philosophers.